Jewish World Review April 23, 2009 / 29 Nissan 5769

-Particularly when those memos indicate that the "enhanced interrogation techniques" saved lives.
+That was the state of affairs when the CIA sought legal approval to use harsher interrogation methods.
+"Those methods, read on a bright, sunny, safe day in April 2009, appear graphic and disturbing," Blair's said.
+But there was nothing sunny or safe about the post-9/11 emergency in which they were used.
+Any honest discussion of the memos authorizing them ought to say so.Particularly when those memos indicate that the "enhanced interrogation techniques" saved lives.
 According to Deputy Assistant Attorney General Steven Bradbury's memo dated May 30, 2005, "intelligence acquired from these interrogations has been a key reason why al-Qaeda has failed to launch a spectacular attack in the West" since 9/11.
 Senior terrorist Khalid Sheikh Mohammed at first "resisted giving any answers" when asked about future attacks, but waterboarding led him to divulge "specific, actionable intelligence."
 One result was the foiling of al-Qaeda's planned "Second Wave" -- a 9/11-like plot to crash a hijacked airliner into a Los Angeles skyscraper.

 But what if it hadn't been foiled?
 Suppose the CIA had been denied permission to use brutal interrogation tactics, and al-Qaeda had consequently gone on to murder thousands of additional victims in California.
 What kind of conversation would we be having once it became known that the refusal to subject KSM to the waterboard had come at so steep a price?
 How many of those now blasting the Bush administration for allowing torture would be blasting it instead for not preventing a second bloodbath?